AaltoSciComp/scicomp-docs/triton/apps/jupyter.rst

        to deploy the environment as a kernel.::

          module spider r
+         # Select one of the displayed R versions and load it with the following line
-         module load r/the_version_you_want
+         module load r/THE_VERSION_YOU_WANT

        Start R and install the IRkernel package. ::

          # start R
          R
-         # In R install the IRkernel package
+         # In R install the IRkernel package (to your home directory)
          install.packages('IRkernel')
          # exit R again